fulvio80/JSeditor_app/README.md

 # JSeditor_app
-Un semplice editor di testo sviluppato con javascript e bootstrap con simulazione di server.
-Implementa una todolist dove è possibile salvare, aggiornare, cancellare file.
+A simple text editor developed with javascript and bootstrap with server simulation.
+It implements a todolist where you can save, update, delete files.